Login

 9. Dates of future meetings

-DRAFT Minutes of the Garve & District Community Council ordinary meeting held on Tuesday 1 April 2025 on webcam
+DRAFT Minutes of the Garve & District Community Council ordinary meeting held on Tuesday 6 May 2025 on webcam & via hybrid at Garve Public Hall

-Community Council elected members present on webcam: Kenny Maclean (Chairman & Secretary), Bob Moir (Vice Chairman), Caroline Gamble (Treasurer) and Sadie-Michaela Harris.
+Community Council elected members present: Kenny Maclean (Chairman & Secretary), Bob Moir (Vice Chairman), Caroline Gamble (Treasurer) and Sadie-Michaela Harris.

 Declarations of Interest – the Vice Chairman is a Garve Public Hall Trustee, a Friend of Garve War Memorial, a LCT elected Director and a member of the GD CORe land panel.
 The Treasurer noted she is a land owner with regards to the SSEN underground cable from the Western Isles to Beauly and Community Council elected member Sadie-Michaela Harris is a member of the Wyvis Natural Playpark group.
 Cllr Kraft is a member of the North Planning Applications Committee at The Highland Council.
 Community Council elected members confirmed that they had read all documents due to be discussed tonight before the start of this meeting.

-Approval of draft minutes of the ordinary meeting held on Tuesday 4 March 2025 via webcam.
-We have been asked to note that the “Development Company website” should probably read “Development Company administered website” and that although the Development Company approved board minutes of Tuesday 11 February 2025 also note a second driver for the community bus, Tina Hartley (Development Manager, TG&DDC) has asked us to note a second driver is not being sought at this time.
-Appropriate updates on both points will be made to our draft minute but it was also noted that the latest edition of the local newsletter reports volunteer drivers are being sought, perhaps it is a fluid situation.
-The amended draft minute was then proposed by Bob Moir and seconded by Caroline Gamble, unanimously agreed.
+Approval of draft minutes of the ordinary meeting held on Tuesday 1 April 2025 via webcam were proposed without amendment by Bob Moir and seconded by Caroline Gamble, unanimously agreed.
 Minutes are available at Garve Post Office, on our website or via email.
 Hard/electronic copies are also available on request.
 Minutes will be signed by our Chairman and Treasurer in due course via post.

 Matters arisingBoralex windfarm – https://www.boralex.com – The Highland Council North Planning Applications Committee notes that the application was approved by them in January 2023.
 Details for the satisfaction of pre-start planning conditions are pending consideration by the planning department.